About First Freedom Bank

 In 1995 he founded the Wilson County Business and Education Coalition, Inc., a non-profit teacher grant program of the Chamber of Commerce.
 He was elected a lifetime member #23 of the Lebanon/Wilson County Chamber of Commerce in 1998 and was one of the founding members of the Business Resource Center for the Chamber.
 Mr. Howell is a past charter member of the Rotary Club in Mt Juliet, Tennessee and a past member of the board of directors of the Middle Tennessee Heart Association.
 He is past president and member of the board of directors of the Wilson County United Way of Middle Tennessee.
 He is past president and member of the board of directors of Prospect, Inc., a member of the Wilson County Fair Board; and an honorary member of the Delta Mu Delta National Honor Society at Cumberland University.
 He is a member of the First United Methodist Church in Lebanon.

-Mr. Howell and his wife, Mallory, have been married 42 years and have three sons.
+Mr. Howell and his wife, Mallory, have been married 47 years and have three sons and two grandchildren.